What Habits Worsen ADHD?

 Excess Sugar and Processed Foods

-High-sugar diets can intensify emotional highs and lows, disrupt energy regulation, and impair concentration.
+High-sugar diets intensify emotional highs and lows, disrupt energy regulation, and impair concentration.
 Processed foods containing artificial ingredients can also heighten inflammation and oxidative stress, affecting brain function.

 The Power of Balanced Nutrition